matloff/omsi/README.md

 <b>python OmsiServer.py 5000 'Fall 2019 Midterm 1'</b>

-The port number must be above 1024.
+The port number must be at least 1024.

-The server Internet address and port number will need to be distributed to the students at the start of the exam.
+The server Internet address and port number will need to be announced to the students at the start of the exam.

 <h3>